| | |

 The Jerusalem Synagogue, a.k.a. the Jubilee Synagogue

-If you’re counting, you’ll see that while I said five synagogues, this the sixth that I’m listing.
+If you’re counting, you’ll see that while I said five synagogues, this is the sixth that I’m listing.
 The Jerusalem Synagogue is not part of the Jewish Museum collection.
-It was built in 1905-6 in the Moorish style, like the Spanish Synagogue, and has been in continous use, except for the war period, when it was used to store stolen Jewish property.
+It was built in 1905-6 in the Moorish style, like the Spanish Synagogue, and has been in continuous use, except for the war period, when it was used to store stolen Jewish property.

 I haven’t been inside because when I visited it in February 2020, it was closed for renovation, but I’ve heard it is as beautiful inside as outside.
 Like the Old-New Synagogue, this one is in active use.
 It’s away from the others, on the other side of the old city.